Still I Rise by Maya Angelou – Complete Poem Explanation | Summary & Analysis

 25. Does my sexiness upset you?

-👉 The poet asks whether her confidence in her femininity disturbs others.
+👉 The poet asks whether her confidence in her femininity and physical identity makes others uncomfortable.

 26. Does it come as a surprise

-👉 She questions whether they are shocked by her bold self-expression.
+👉 She questions why people seem shocked by her self-assurance and bold personality.

 27. That I dance like I've got diamonds

-👉 She says she moves with pride and grace, as if she possesses precious diamonds.
+👉 She says that she moves with pride and confidence as if she possesses something extremely precious.

 28. At the meeting of my thighs?